• Economic development and employment

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Iraq since 2014.
 A country office opened in Baghdad in 2018.

-The number of internally displaced Iraqis and Syrian refugees increased dramatically following the outbreak of civil war in Syria in 2011 and strengthening of the self-styled Islamic State (IS).
-Around 1.2 million Iraqis remain displaced in their own country.
-In addition, there are approximately 250,000 Syrian refugees living in camps and host communities in the north of Iraq.
-In total, more than four million people in Iraq were in need of humanitarian support in 2021.
+Earlier conflicts in the region, particularly those caused by the self-styled Islamic State (IS), continue to put strain on Iraq.
+Almost one million Iraqis remain displaced in their own country.
+In addition, there are approximately 260,000 Syrian refugees living in camps and host communities in northern Iraq.
+In total, around 2.5 million people in Iraq were dependent on humanitarian assistance in 2023.

 In many regions of Iraq, the security situation remains unstable.
-This makes it difficult for internally displaced persons to return home and impacts the Iraqi population.
-There is a lack of income-generating opportunities and local administrations are barely able to provide public services.
+This makes it difficult for internally displaced people to return.
+There is a lack of income-generating opportunities, and local administrations are barely able to provide public services.

-Iraq is in an economic crisis.
-This is driven by instability, inflation, the impact of the COVID-19 pandemic, dependence on oil and a heavily subsidised public sector.
-The private sector therefore contributes relatively little to economic output and employment in Iraq.
-The lack of prospects particularly impacts young people, including returnees.
+The country is in an economic crisis.
+Economic instability, inflation, the impacts of the COVID-19 pandemic, dependence on oil and a heavily subsidised public sector are driving the crisis.
+There is a lack of prospects for young people and returnees, in particular.

 GIZ’s activities in Iraq are implemented primarily on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and the European Union (EU).
 Its priority areas are: